Tanattha/travel-guide-cli/README.md

 # Travel Guide - CLI Project

-Welcome to the TRAVEL GUIDE gem!
+Welcome to the TRAVEL GUIDE gem.
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 This gem is responsibile for scraping the travel guide from Travelandleisure.com.
+You'll get the details for the place that you would like to go.
+Hope you'll enjoy it!

 ## Installation